-It was a hot start to the day, bright sun and a welcoming breeze, but where the cooling air didn’t reach, the temperature was in the high 30’s.
+It was a hot start to the day, bright sun and a welcoming breeze, but where the cooling air didn’t reach, the temperature soared into the high 30’s.
 We began our exploration of the island by climbing one of the many paths up to the prison compound itself.
 Beautiful views of the sea and other islands all the way, even the mainland could be seen through the heat haze.
 Thankfully, the island that had been denuded of its trees by those prisoners of long ago, had recovered and there was shade and sanctuary from the sun in plenty.

-As we returned to the ship and I looked back towards our Salvation for the day, I could see why some of our fellow passengers who had been here before described it as being one of the nicest places that they have been to.
+As we returned on the tender boat and I looked back towards our ‘Salvation Island’ for the day, I could understand why some of our fellow passengers who had previously been here had described it as being one of the nicest places that they have been to.
 Given the opportunity and with nothing in particular to do other than enjoy the solitude and scenery with a good stack of books, I would come back and stay for longer.
-But I would check and make sure there would be no cruise ship arrivals to spoil my peace!
+However, I would first check to make sure there would be no cruise ship arrivals to spoil my peace!